glensc/dokuwiki-plugin-slacknotifier/README.md

 ## Root Namespace

-To include the root namespace, simply put a : in the namespace field in the config.
+To include the root namespace, simply put a `:` in the namespace field in the config.

-## Discord

-This plugin will work for discord as well, if you append /slack to the discord webhook url; see https://birdie0.github.io/discord-webhooks-guide/other/slack_formatting.html